West Nile Virus and Mosquito Prevention

 Only female mosquitoes bite.
 Male mosquitoes feed primarily on flower nectar, whereas female mosquitoes require a blood meal to produce eggs.
 They usually feed every 3 to 4 days.
 In a single feeding, a female mosquito typically consumes more than its own weight in blood.
 Certain species of mosquitoes prefer to feed at twilight or nighttime, while others bite mostly during the day.

 It is very rare to catch the virus, and most infected people will not even get sick or will only experience mild flu-like symptoms.
 However, West Nile Virus can be fatal especially to people over 50 years of age.
 Remember to protect yourself from mosquito bites before doing any outdoor maintenance and while enjoying outdoor activities.
+Also, you can refer to the Home and Garden Checklist for best practices to fight the bite.

 A West Nile Virus Glossary